Joi Ito: Early life and education

-Ito returned to the United States to attend Tufts University as a computer science major, where he met, among others, Pierre Omidyar, later founder of eBay.
+Ito returned to the United States to attend Tufts University as a computer science major, where he met, among others, Pierre Omidyar from France, later founder of eBay.
 As he deemed his course work too rigid and believed that learning computer science in school was "stupid", Ito dropped out of Tufts to work briefly for Ovonics.
 Ovshinsky encouraged him to return to school.
-Ito enrolled at the University of Chicago in physics but later dropped out as the program was overly oriented towards producing practical engineers rather than teaching an intuitive understanding of physics.
+Ito enrolled at the University of Chicago in physics but later dropped out as he found the rigorous and theoretical program required too much problem-solving rather than promoting an "intuitive" understanding: "I didn’t feel like spending four years solving problems.
+I was still stuck with professors and assistant professors who were telling me to memorize formulas and not try to understand things intuitively".
 In the fall of 1985, Ito became the first student to register for a pioneering program of online courses, offered by Connected Education, Inc., for undergraduate credit from The New School for Social Research.
-Ito also attended Hitotsubashi University, according to his essay in Japanese.

-Ito received a doctorate by thesis The Practice of Change from the Graduate School of Media and Governance of Keio University in 2018.
+Ito also attended Hitotsubashi University, in Tokyo, according to his essay in Japanese.
+Ito earned a Ph.D. in media and governance from Keio University in 2018.
+His dissertation was titled, "The Practice of Change".